-I have been working on this software since 1995 when my wife
+I have been working on this software CMAT since 1995 when my wife

 went for work to New Orleans and I felt lonely in Raleigh NC.